buildbot/buildbot/master/docs/manual/cfg-www.rst

                             avatar_methods=[userInfoProvider, AvatarGravatar()]
                             )

-        In order to use this module, you need to install the ``python-ldap`` module It is not a pure python module, so you need to install some C library dependancies; in Debian distributions:
+        In order to use this module, you need to install the ``python3-ldap`` module:

         .. code-block:: bash

-                sudo apt-get builddep python-ldap
-                pip install python-ldap
+                pip install python3-ldap